Online reputation management guide for small businesses

 For service businesses, customer relationships are more complex and more can go wrong along the way.
 Being respectful and responsive always helps protect your reputation.

 How you respond to reviews matters as much as the review itself.
+According to InMoment, 53% of consumers expect a business to respond to their review within a week.
 Potential customers watch how you handle feedback to judge whether you're trustworthy.

-Ignoring a bad review suggests you're not bothered about it.
+Ignoring a negative review suggests you aren't bothered about it.
 That silence can cost you future customers.

-• Use free tools: Google Alerts and Google Business Profile notifications help you stay informed.
+- Use free tools like Google Alerts and Google Business Profile notifications to stay informed.

-• Create response templates: Draft standard responses for common feedback types, then personalise each one.
+- Create response templates for common feedback types, then personalise each one before sending.

 How to handle negative reviews